 The first step of this method is downloading the OpenVPN installer for Windows directly from the Open VPN website.
-When you start the installation, make sure to do the custom installation and select “EasyRSA 2 Certificate Management Scripts”.
+When you start, do the custom installation and select “EasyRSA 2 Certificate Management Scripts”.

 Configure EasyRSA to generate certificates and keys

-Now we have prepared easyrsa for generating certificates and keys.
+Now we have prepared easily for generating certificates and keys.

 Generating certificate and keys

 The next thing we have to do is to create the server and client certificates and keys.
 For that, execute the following commands one by one.
 First, build Certificate authority (CA) to sign the other certificates and keys.

 Build certificate and keys for server and clients as follows: